aio-libs/aiohttp/docs/web_reference.rst

                               by default it's not allowed and HTTP/403 will be returned on directory access.

-      :param bool follow_symlinks: flag for allowing to follow symlinks from a directory, by default it's not allowed and HTTP/404 will be returned on access.
+      :param bool follow_symlinks: flag for allowing to follow symlinks that lead outside the path, by default it's not allowed and HTTP/404 will be returned on access.
+Enabling ``follow_symlinks`` can be a security risk, and may lead to a directory transversal attack.
+                              Enabling this option is highly discouraged.
+It is recommended to only enable this option when serving static files from a trusted directory that is not writable by anyone else.

       :param bool append_version: flag for adding file version (hash) to the url query string, this value will